 The word victim means “somebody hurt or killed or harmed or duped.”
 So, according to that definition, is everyone who gets divorced a victim?
 The answer, in my opinion is yes, you are a victim.
 You are hurt, you’ve been harmed.
-You have been lied to or cheated on or treated badly or called names or dumped or ignored or humiliated.
+You have been lied to or cheated on or treated badly or called names or dumped or ignored or humiliated or not respected.

-Because you are a victim, I think it’s normal, healthy even, to grieve, feel angry, and feel sorry for yourself.
-FOR A LITTLE WHILE, that is.
-If you truly want to know how to get over a divorce, there comes a time when playing the victim needs to stop, and it’s time to pick yourself up off the floor, dust yourself off and start your new life with a completely different mindset.
+Because you are a victim, I think it’s normal, healthy even, to grieve, feel angry, and feel sorry for yourself FOR A LITTLE WHILE.
+But if you truly want to know how to get over a divorce, there comes a time when playing the victim needs to stop.
+A time when you pick yourself up off the floor, dust yourself off and start your new life with a completely different mindset.

-I’m not trying to make it sound simple or easy.
+I’m not trying to make getting over a divorce sound simple or easy.
 It’s not.
 But, you have two choices: